-It was winter of 2013, I first met Uttam, the founder-principal of Parijat Academy.
-That day, he was busy with his usual academic schedule.
+It was winter of 2013 when I met Uttam Teron.
+That day he was busy with his usual academic schedule.
 Prior to meeting him, I had heard of him from my colleagues at Pratham.
 Additionally, I had read about him and his school on the Internet.
-After initial introduction, Uttam told the story of Parijat Academy.
+After initial introduction, Uttam told me the story of Parijat Academy.

 Thirteen years back, Uttam started teaching with four children.
 An empty cow shed and a pair of desk and bench was the only infrastructure he had then.It’s been more than a decade since the school started and Uttam has grown from being just a college graduate to an expert Educator and a change agent.
 An Educator who understands the pedagogy for his children and a change agent who understands the need of the community; shares a concern of his society and works for it.